The Role of Nurses in Disaster Response

 Nurses interested in additional disaster relief training can find learning opportunities through multiple organizations.
 The Federal Emergency Response Agency (FEMA) offers a number of courses through their Emergency Management Institute, including several free self-paced courses on emergency planning, management, and response.
 The American Red Cross also offers disaster preparedness courses, with some specifically designed for nurses and nursing students.

 In addition to these optional courses and certifications, most hospitals and healthcare facilities will have their own disaster preparedness training policies.
-Whenever a catastrophic event happens, there has to be a plan in place to account for both current and incoming patients, and to prioritize limited space, resources, and supplies.
+Whenever a catastrophic event happens, there must be a plan in place to account for both current and incoming patients, and to prioritize limited space, resources, and supplies.

 Nurses’ Roles in Disaster Response